 Since 1992, we have worked with some of the most vulnerable members of Irish society, engaging particularly with those affected by polydrug use.
 While initially working with those dying from AIDS in the early 1990’s, we now provide support to up to four generations of any one family.

-Everyone helping out to make home a little cosier.
+Everyone helping make home a little cosier.

 With medical advances over the past few years, many people living with HIV have moved towards experiencing the virus as a chronic condition like diabetes and are hoping for normal life-expectancy.
 However, significant levels of HIV-related stigma remain and for those at the margins of society the legacies of the past continue to impact.